INeddHelp/ShutNet/README.md

 # Will it cause any harm to any device?

-No, it will not, however, it will delete the system log, which can be useful, but no essential.
+No, it will not, however, it will delete the system log, which can be useful, but not essential.

 If you have any issue please create an issue in the 'Issues' section.